-(1) The number of years of credited service reflects years of actual service.
+- (1) The number of years of credited service reflects years of actual service prior to the pension plan being frozen.
 For Mr. Hoskins 14 of the years shown were with Edgewell, our former parent company, and the remainder were with Ralston Purina Company, Edgewell's former parent.
-In February of 2009, in order to reduce cash outlays and bolster the company's compliance with its debt covenants, the committee, on a one-time basis, suspended accrual of benefits for officers in the pension restoration plan for the calendar year, and in lieu of those and other benefits, Mr. Hoskins was granted a 2009 performance award.

-(2) Based on age, benefits are available without reduction.
-Assumptions utilized in the valuations are set forth in "Note 12, Pension Plans" of the Notes to Consolidated Financial Statements of our Annual Report on Form 10-K for year ended September 30, 2016.
+In February of 2009, in order to reduce cash outlays and bolster the company's compliance with its debt covenants, the committee, on a one-time basis, suspended accrual of benefits for officers in the Supplemental Executive Retirement Plan - for the calendar year, and in lieu of those and other benefits, Mr. Hoskins was granted a 2009 performance award. - (2) Based on age, benefits are available without reduction.
+Assumptions utilized in the valuations are set forth in "Note 12, Pension Plans" of the Notes to Consolidated Financial Statements of our Annual Report on Form 10-K for year ended September 30, 2017.